Skewed Anosov flows are orbit equivalent to Reeb-Anosov flows in dimension 3: On the linking number for invariant measures

 In a second part, we use Markov partitions to give a precise description of the linking number.
-We build a map~$\PW^2\to\RR$ which has a similar role to the linking form Given by Gauss and DeRham~\cite{DeRham84}.
-The difficulty is to prove that this map indeed computes linking numbers, and that its integral for measures~$\nu\otimes\mu$ is continuous in~$(\nu,\mu)$.
+This part requires much more efforts and technical arguments.
+We summarize the strategy in Section \ref{section-LK-MarkovPartition}.